 1. Save a life: The Humane Society of the United States (HSUS) estimates that 6 to 8 million dogs and cats are surrendered to shelters each year.
 Of those animals, about half are adopted, and half are euthanized.

-3. Save money: The fee for adopting a shelter dog covers the medical expenses for the services listed above and is almost always a drop-in-the-bucket compared to what you would pay to a pet store who has not taken care of those medical necessities and who very possibly acquires their puppies from puppy mills that are offering puppies for sale.
+3. Save money: The fee for adopting a shelter dog covers the medical expenses for the services listed above and is almost always a drop-in-the-bucket compared to what you would pay to a pet store that has not taken care of those medical necessities and that, very possibly, acquires their puppies from puppy mills that are offering puppies for sale.

 5. Set a good example: You’ll teach your children, family members and friends the value of offering second chances, and how one person can make a difference by showing compassion toward an animal in need.

-Don’t buy into the myths that because an animal has ended up in a shelter he or she is unhealthy or must have some sort of behavioral problem.
+Don’t buy into the myths that, because an animal ended up in a shelter, they are unhealthy or must have some sort of behavioral problem.
 Most shelter dogs are as healthy and “normal” as any other dog.

 So before you type, “puppies for sale” into your next Google search, please pause for a moment to consider the points above and take the first step in making a real difference in someone’s life by searching for, “local rescue shelters” or visit DogTime’s Adoptable Animal Finder.